 If you've decided to stop ruminating and focus on replacing this habit with positive thinking patterns, you can look forward to many physical and psychological benefits.
 Overcoming rumination will give your freedom from harmful and unproductive thoughts and have a positive effect on your overall well-being.

-With effort, practice, and support, you can conquer the heavy burden of rumination and worry.
+With effort, practice, and support, you can conquer the heavy burden of rumination, overthinking and worry.
 You can move from a vicious circle of inaction to a position where you're in control of your thoughts and future.
-Do your best to stop ruminating and you will be on your way to enjoying more balanced view of your past, present, and future. ●
+If you can learn how to stop ruminating thoughts then you will be on your way to enjoying a more balanced view of your past, present, and future. ●

 Main image: colourbox.com